Ilia01/devflow/README.md

 **GitLab Access Token:**
 1. Go to GitLab → Settings → Access Tokens
 2. Create token with `api` scope
 3. Copy and use in `devflow init`

+**GitHub Personal Access Token:**
+1. Go to GitHub → Settings → Developer settings → Personal access tokens → Generate new token
+2. Select `repo` scope (full control of private repositories)
+3. Copy and use in `devflow init`

 ## Commands